Lysautumn/soloproject/README.md

 ## How To Use

 In order to run this app, run npm install in the terminal in order to download the dependencies for the app.
+Then run npm start.
 It can be accessed in the browser from localhost:3000.

 On the home page, a user can search for a movie or a tv show by entering the title in the search bar.
 The user must select the radio button indicating whether they are looking for a movie or a tv show.
 The results of the search will be displayed on the page, along with information on where the titles are available to stream.